West Ham co-owners David Sullivan and David Gold have increased their stake in the club to 60% at a cost of £8m.

 Meanwhile, Brady admitted the club still has an “enormous amount of debt” which they were trying to tackle.

 But she told BBC Radio 5 live there was no way the Hammers would sell England midfielder Scott Parker.
+As one can see, despite how far technology has come, radios, primarily the Best Portable Ham Radio, are still in practice.

 Asked about rumours Aston Villa were preparing a £10m bid, she said: “David Sullivan has given his word that Scott Parker is not going to be sold.